stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 ## Changelog

 - 2019-11-10 Initial version
-- 2020-06-28: Minor formatting and grammatical changes
+- 2020-06-28 Minor formatting and grammatical changes
 - 2020-08-27 Plain English improvements
+- 2021-10-21 Added a note about the new version of xstyled